behoyh/AngularFirestoreK8s/README.md

 `kubectl get pods`

-Thant's it!
+That's it!
 Enjoy your new blog!